- What is an Unvented or Megaflo System?

 - Poor hot water pressure

 Inlet pressures typically range from 1.5 bar to 3.5 bar.
-A pressure control valve is used to ensure the maximum is not exceeded. (top)
+A pressure control valve ensures it does not exceed the maximum pressure. (top)

 Unvented hot water systems should only be installed and serviced by a qualified and competent person holding a current G3 Unvented Qualification.
-It is extremely important that the system is correctly installed, along with all essential safety controls.
-Building Regulations require all installations of unvented hot water cylinders to be notified to Building Control.
-If the installer is a member of a Competent Persons Scheme, notification should happen automatically following the installation, and the customer will receive a Building Regulation Compliance certificate. (top)
+The system must be correctly installed with all essential safety controls.
+Furthermore, all installations must be notified to Building Control.
+If the installer is a member of a Competent Persons Scheme, they will process the notification and the customer will receive a Building Regulation Compliance certificate. (top)

 Ideally, the mains water pressure at peak times should be a minimum of 1.5 bar dynamic pressure and 20 l/m flow.
-Whilst all unvented systems will operate at pressures as low as 1 bar dynamic.
-The size of the incoming main will ideally need to be at least 25mm MDPE or 22mm copper, in order to provide adequate flow.
+Whilst all unvented systems can operate at levels below this, the performance may not be acceptable.
+Ideally the size of the incoming main should be at least 25mm MDPE or 22mm copper, to provide adequate flow.
 Megaflo Unvented will check and assess these parameters as part of our free on-site survey. (top)

 As an Unvented cylinder is pressurised, it can be installed in almost any location.
 This can be a loft, garage, upstairs, downstairs or even in a basement.
 The cylinder does require a safety discharge pipe, so in some locations may require a sump and pump. (top)

-Safety controls are required to protect the householder and prevent the temperature of the water in the unvented system exceeding 99°C. These are absolutely essential and they must be in good working order.
-They usually comprise the following:- Control thermostat which is usually set between 60 and 65°C. Energy cut out device with manual re-set, usually set between 85 and 89°C. Expansion relief valve, typically pre-set to 8 bar.
-Temperature and Pressure Relief Valve set to 90 – 95°C. (top)
+Safety controls are required to protect the householder and prevent the temperature of the water in the unvented system exceeding 99°C. Safety controls are absolutely essential and they must be in good working order.
+They usually include the following:- Control thermostat which is usually set between 60 and 65°C. High level energy cut-out with manual re-set, usually set between 85 and 89°C. Expansion relief valve, typically pre-set to 8 bar.
+Temperature and Pressure Relief Valve set to 90 – 95°C and 10 bar pressure. (top)

 Yes, most unvented cylinder manufacturers specify an annual service.
 This typically involves cleaning filters, checking and testing the safety components, and inspecting the overall system.
-For the annual service we charge a fixed price of £89 (plus parts, if required). (top)
+For the annual service we offer a fixed price service (plus parts, if required). (top)

-All Unvented hot water systems should have a tundish fitted, which creates an air-gap in the discharge pipe.
-This makes it easier to detect warning drips from any of the safety devices.
+All Unvented hot water systems should have a tundish fitted.
+This creates an air-gap in the discharge pipe, and makes it easier to detect warning drips from any of the safety devices.
 The required installation and positioning of the Tundish is controlled and documented in the Building Regulation G3 Approved Documents. (top)

-Dripping water in the tundish may indicate a problem with the hot water system.
-It may a safety device, the expansion vessel (or air bubble), or the pressure reducing valve or one of the other safety valves.
+Water dripping through the tundish may indicate a problem with the hot water system.
+It may a fault with a safety device: the expansion vessel (or air bubble), the pressure reducing valve or one of the other safety valves.
 Additionally, if a sealed heating system is plumbed into the same tundish, it may indicate a problem with the heating system.
-It would be advisable to have a qualified Unvented Engineer diagnose and rectify the problem. (top)
+It would be advisable to have a G3 qualified Unvented Engineer diagnose and rectify the problem. (top)

-In a Megaflo or Unvented system, this may be an installation/design fault or missing check valve.
-If the cold water is warm for a short period of time, before returning to a normal cold supply; this is more of an inconvenience than a major problem, but generally straightforward to rectify!
+In a Megaflo or Unvented system, this may be an installation/design issue or missing check valve.
+If the cold water is warm for a short period of time, before returning to a normal cold supply, this is more of an inconvenience than a major problem.
+Generally it is fairly straightforward to rectify.

 In a traditional vented system, this situation may indicate a more serious and potentially dangerous problem.
-If the cold tap continues to run with hot water, we would recommend switching off the hot water and having it investigated as soon as possible.
+If the cold tap continues running with hot water, we would recommend switching off the hot water system and having it investigated as soon as possible.
 If the hot water is circulating with the cold water storage cisten (in the loft) or if water is boiling in the cylinder, this needs immediate attention.
 If this only happens with one tap, then it may be an issue with that particular outlet, but get it checked! (top)

-Every Megaflo installation is different and costs will vary according to many factors.
-Two significant considerations are the size and location of the mains water pipe within the house, and also the proximity of the Megaflo Cylinder to a safety discharge outlet (e.g. an external wall).
+Every Megaflo installation is different and costs vary according to many factors.
+Two significant considerations are, one, the size and location of the mains water pipe within the house.
+And two, the proximity of the Megaflo Cylinder to a safety discharge outlet (e.g. an external wall).